 If you disagree with the results the tool allows you to override them; the reported results are based on the user’s estimates if they have been entered; if not, calculated results are used.

 If you think the methodology, including the risk calculations should be amended or you think there is an error in any formula please contact us.
 We want the Vulnerability Assessment Tool to be the best that it can and value your feedback.

 Want to buy an unlocked version that is fully customisable?
 Request a quote here.

 My security settings will not allow me to run macros, is this a problem?

 No problem; the Vulnerability Assessment Tool has been created without macros to keep things safe and secure and to prevent headaches with your internal IT systems.

 I only have Microsoft Excel 1997 – 2003, will this be a problem?

-No problem; a Lite version of the Vulnerability Assessment Tool that is compatible with Excel 1997 – 2003 comes free with every purchase of the spreadsheet.
-This also works best for users with older versions of Excel for Mac.
+No problem; the Vulnerability Assessment Tool is compatible with Microsoft Excel 2004 onwards (file extensions .xlsx) and Microsoft Excel for Mac 2011 onwards.
 For more information about compatibility, click here.

 Can I get a tax receipt?

 Australian purchasers receive a tax invoice for GST purposes in their confirmation email.
 Purchasers in other countries are not charged any tax but receive an itemised purchase receipt in their confirmation email.